hexbatch/apple-core/v1/docs/core/step-2-attributes/standard-attributes.md

 * transparency - number to use when the shape is being rendered by software for color transparency
 * texture - binary (if renderer wants texture for a shape)
 * model - binary (to store rendering models)
-* audio - base attribute type for sound file urls
+* audio - base attribute type for sound file urls - json has url , start at offset, loop, total play time
-* audio-starts-at number seconds offset
-* video - base attribute type for video urls
+* video - base attribute type for video urls - json has url , start at offset,  total play time
-* video-starts-at number seconds offset
 * (for sets when token enters) default position inside set.
 When a token enters, if it does not have its positioning attribute set, then assigned this

 ### Organization